Industrial and Manufacturing Engineering (IE)

 Solve engineering problems using computational methods with topics covered including data structures, modular programming, sorting and search algorithms.
 Investigate algorithms for inventory models, production scheduling, production line analysis, and optimization.

-Prerequisite: (ENGR 112 with C or better or ENGR 103 with C or better or ENGR 103H with C or better) and IE 112 (may be taken concurrently) [C]
+Prerequisite: ENGR 103 with C or better or ENGR 103H with C or better

 Recommended: Algebra, calculus, differentiation and integration